PossiblySlater/OpenMet/README.md

 - **Voice Counting:**
   - Select from different voice packs for count-in sounds

-  > ⚠️ **Note:** Voice counting may not work properly on some mobile devices due to browser limitations.

 - **Set Programming:**
   - Create, edit, and loop sets with custom BPM, time signature, and measures
   - Save and load favorite metronome configurations